|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Today we have a full day to explore Tierra del Fuego National Park.
 The day begins with a 1-hour walk along a beautiful coastal path before getting into our rafts to explore Lapataia Bay.
 Lapataia Bay is a secluded fjord at the north of the Beagle Channel, and as such is surrounded by spectacular scenery.
 During our raft journey, we can see a variety of wildlife and seabirds as we navigate the waters of the bay and its shoreline.

 Day 6: Penguin Rookery, Martillo Island

 Today, we continue our exploration of Tierra del Fuego; its history, its magnificent flora and fauna and its traditions.
-After breakfast, we drive to historic estancia Harberton, where we board our Zodiac and travel on the Beagle Channel to Martillo Island.
-On the island we have an hour hike with the guide, who will show and teach us the habits, characteristics and nesting grounds of the Magellanic & Gentoos penguins which return to the island every year.
-The unique location of this island gives us the chance to view an incredible variety of sub-aquatic life, making it an amazing spot for seeing albatrosses, petrels, skuas, cormorants, vultures, South American terns and other other species.
+After breakfast, we drive to the historic estancia Harberton, where we board our zodiac and travel on the Beagle Channel to Martillo Island.
+On the island we spend an hour with the guide, who will show and teach us the habits, characteristics and nesting grounds of the Magellanic and gentoo penguins which return to the island every year.
+The unique location of this island gives us the chance to view an incredible variety of sub-aquatic life, making it an amazing spot for seeing albatrosses, petrels, skuas, cormorants, vultures, South American terns, among other species.

 Day 7: To El Calafate

 This morning we have some time to soak up the adventurous atmosphere of Ushuaia before flying to El Calafate, the gateway to Patagonia.
 This afternoon, we will have time at leisure to explore this charming rural town.
 You may want to visit the Regional Museum and learn about the first settlers and the difficulties they had when they arrived in the area.